 WordPress is the official Content Management System (CMS) of the Krieger School of Arts and Sciences.
 We adopted WordPress in October 2011 to replace both SiteExecutive and autonomous flat-file hosting.
-Today every academic department and program, along with over 70 research labs and faculty members, use (or are in the process of using) it to manage their websites.
+Today every academic department and program, along with over 70 research labs and faculty members, use it to manage their websites.

 WordPress makes managing and editing a website incredibly easy.
 Because WordPress with KSAS runs on a managed, shared environment with many themes and plugins pre-installed, you don’t have to purchase any software or hosting; and maintenance is handled by the Communications Office.
 You simply need to manage the website through your browser.